Here's What James Harden Tweeted On Saturday

 Harden's tweet said: "Happy New Year!"

-Harden and the Nets are 23-10 in 33 games this season, which is tied with the Chicago Bulls for the best record in the Eastern Conference.
+Harden and the Nets are 23-11 in 34 games this season, which is one game behind with the Bulls for the best record in the Eastern Conference.

 Even without Kyrie Irving playing in any games this season, Harden and Kevin Durant have led the Nets to being one of the elite teams in all of the NBA, and they appear as if they will be a contender to make the NBA Finals.

-On Saturday evening, the Nets will be hosting the Los Angeles Clippers at Barclays Center in Brooklyn, New York.
+On Saturday evening, the Nets hosted the Los Angeles Clippers at Barclays Center in Brooklyn, New York, and lost 120-116.

-The Clippers come into the game with an 18-18 record in 36 games this season.
+Harden had 34 points, 12 rebounds and 13 assists in the game.

 Related stories on NBA basketball